r-lib/actions/setup-r-dependencies/README.md

 Inputs available

+- `cache` - default `true`.
+Whether packages should be cached across runs or not.
 - `cache-version` - default `1`.
 If you need to invalidate the existing cache pass any other number and a new cache will be used.
+Ignored if `cache: true`.
 - `dependencies` - default `'"all"'`.
 Types of dependencies to install.
 By default all direct dependencies of the current package are installed, and hard dependencies of these direct dependencies.
 See also the `needs` and